 About me

 Led by curiosity, I am deeply fascinated by sense-making, the interconnectedness in systems, and the entanglement of the people, processes and structures.
-I use narrative and complex facilitation methods to explore how people in healthcare (and beyond) make collective sense and work together.
+I help healthcare organisations create conditions for change and learning.

 I never say no to a good adventure and new paths to explore, and I’ve worked and studied across the industry boundaries.
 I use these insights to offer innovative perspectives.